nymtech/nym/documentation/operators/src/nodes/network-requester-setup.md

 ## Using your Network Requester

 The next thing to do is use your requester, share its address with friends (or whoever you want to help privacy-enhance their app traffic).
 Is this safe to do?
-If it was an open proxy, this would be unsafe, because any Nym user could make Network requests to any system on the internet.
+If it was an open proxy, this would be unsafe, because any Nym user could make network requests to any system on the internet.

 To make things a bit less stressful for administrators, the Network Requester drops all incoming requests by default.
 In order for it to make requests, you need to add specific domains to the `allowed.list` file at `$HOME/.nym/service-providers/network-requester/allowed.list` or if Network Requester is ran as a part of [Exit Gateway](./gateway-setup.md#initialising-gateway-with-network-requester), the `allowed.list` will be stored in `~/.nym/gateways/<ID>/data/network-requester-data/allowed.list`